-District cash flows, for the fiscal year ended June 30, 2023, have been categorized into one of the following four activities: operating, noncapital financing, capital and related financing, and investing.
-The total of these categories resulted in an increase in cash and cash equivalents of \$1.6 million which is added from beginning cash and cash equivalents of \$6.1 million, to arrive at ending cash and cash equivalents of \$7.7 million.
-Increases in cash and cash equivalents were primarily from operating activities of \$3.8 million, proceeds from property taxes of \$2.1 million, \$783,000 in capacity fee collections, and the net investments activity of \$1.3 million.
-The acquisition and construction of capital assets in the amount of \$6.4 million offset the increases in cash and cash equivalents.
-The ending cash and cash equivalents are represented on the Statement of Net Position as the following: unrestricted cash and cash equivalents of \$7,608,105, current restricted cash and cash equivalents of \$71,500, and noncurrent restricted cash and cash equivalents of \$47,882.
+District cash flows for the fiscal year ended June 30, 2024 have been categorized into one of the following four activities: operating, noncapital financing, capital and related financing, and investing.
+The total of these categories resulted in a decrease in cash and cash equivalents of \$530,000 which is added to beginning cash and cash equivalents of \$7.7 million, to arrive at ending cash and cash equivalents of \$7.2 million.
+Inflows of cash and cash equivalents were primarily from operating activities of \$4.6 million, proceeds from property taxes of \$2.2 million, and \$305,000 in capacity fee collections.
+The acquisition and construction of capital assets in the amount of \$6.9 million and the net investment activity of \$2.2 million more than offset the increases in cash and cash equivalents.
+The ending cash and cash equivalents are represented on the Statement of Net Position as the following: unrestricted cash and cash equivalents of \$149,516 from developer deposits, and noncurrent restricted cash and cash equivalents of \$22,992 for a capital project retention.